Jim and Yvonne riding out. April 2015

 Versatile and adaptable, they happily do whatever we ask of them, be it riding, driving, working around our farm, or just "schmoozing" with the many visitors to our farm.

-Needless to say, 20 years later, we still totally love our Canadian Horses!
+Needless to say, almost 3 decades later, we still totally love our Canadian Horses!

 Jim, Yvonne, Fee Lyne and Merit - all horse camping at Timber Ridge trails, summer of 2013